ThatsVie/atlas-web_back_end/python_variable_annotations/README.md

   - [Task 8: Complex Types - Functions](#task-8-complex-types---functions)
   - [Task 9: Let's Duck Type an Iterable Object](#task-9-lets-duck-type-an-iterable-object)

-## Project Overview

-This project focuses on understanding and applying variable annotations in Python.
-Python is a dynamically-typed language, meaning variable types are set at runtime upon assignment.
-In Python 3, type annotations allow developers to specify expected types for variables, parameters, and return values, enhancing code readability and validation.

 ## Concepts

 ### Advanced Python
 <details>
-  <summary>Click to expand</summary>

-  Python’s dynamic typing allows variables to take on any type at runtime, making it flexible but prone to type-related errors if misused.
-For example:
+  <summary>Python’s dynamic typing allows variables to take on any type at runtime, making it flexible but prone to type-related errors if misused.
+For example: </summary>

   ```python
   def fn(a, b):